Here’s what you need to know about sensitive information at TTS.

 You can use GSA Google Drive to share sensitive files, spreadsheets, and documents.
 This includes personally identifiable information (PII) of either federal staff or the public, but it does not include classified information of any kind.
 If you’re handling PII, be absolutely sure you are only sharing Drive files with GSA staff and that those staff members have a direct need for the information.

 You can use OMB MAX to share sensitive files (in appropriate “workspaces” within MAX).
 We typically use MAX for working with partners who don’t have access to — or who don’t feel comfortable putting the information in — Google Drive.
 Some workspaces in MAX are available to private organizations (for example, cloud service providers in the FedRAMP workspaces) and many other government agencies.
+To request access you can contact Marion Royal and provide your email address and a (extremely short) justification.
 Be sure you know who you’re sharing with before posting.